I think you will agree with me when I say:

 And that’s because your otherwise “hidden agenda” that you’d have if this was a “pick-up” situation won’t be clouding your thoughts and restricting your natural ability to engage in meaningless conversation with another human being.

-Because all you’re doing here is trying to build up your confidence and stick to No Contact – not to attract and seduce other men.
+Because all you’re doing here is trying to build up your confidence and stick to the No Contact Rule – not to attract and seduce other men.

 So why is this exercise so important?